rogsme/yams.media/content/config/easy-mode.md

 /opt/yams/config$ yams start
 ```

+## Default usernames and passwords

+If anything asks you for an username and password, the defaults are:

+- username: admin
+- password: 12345

 And that's it!
 You should have everything configured and running from zero.
 You can now jump to [Running everything together](/config/running-everything-together/).